Simon Hall (murderer): Claims of innocence and assistance

 Hall refused to acknowledge his guilt and his legal team attempted to discredit the fibre evidence against him.
-In 2007 his case was promoted by Rough Justice and its then producer Louise Shorter, with his claims featured in the final episode of the programme that year.
-His case was also taken up by the University of Bristol Innocence Project (UoBIP), and they helped his case get referred to the Court of Appeal of England and Wales in 2009 via the Criminal Cases Review Commission, which itself had been set up in 1997 due to the campaigns of the Rough Justice programme.
-Hall's wife Stephanie, who he had married in prison in 2005, was convinced of his false claims of innocence, saying: "There was never a shadow of a doubt that they had the wrong guy, he didn't have it in him – he's too sensitive and kind."
-She had met him through writing letters to him in prison, saying: "I’d always written to him in prison but then we started writing almost every day.
-We realised that the spark was real... we fell in love through our letters and phone calls and he started opening up."
+In 2007 his case was promoted by Rough Justice.
+His case was also taken up by the University of Bristol Innocence Project (UoBIP), and they helped his case get referred to the Court of Appeal of England and Wales in 2009 via the Criminal Cases Review Commission.
+Hall's wife Stephanie, who he had married in prison in 2005, was convinced of his claims of innocence, saying: "There was never a shadow of a doubt that they had the wrong guy, he didn't have it in him – he's too sensitive and kind."
 For many years she ran a campaign called "Justice 4 Simon" in an attempt to free him from prison, and Hall regularly sent online messages to his supporters.
-Friends and family of Hall also backed him, setting up a website to highlight what they believed were the "weaknesses in the prosecution case against him", and wrongly claiming that he had no motive for killing Albert, a friend of his mother's.
+Friends and family of Hall also backed him, setting up a website to highlight what they believed were the weaknesses in the prosecution case against him, and wrongly claiming that he had no motive for killing Albert, a friend of his mother's.
 His campaign also won the backing of a number of MPs, and his case also featured in the book No Smoke: The Shocking Truth about British Justice by Sandra Lean.
 Famous lawyer Michael Mansfield agreed to represent him legally and lead his campaign to be freed.

 Appeal

-In 2011 the Court of Appeal upheld his conviction, rightly concluding that the conviction was correct and saying: "The scientific support for the assertion that the appellant was the source of the fibres found at the crime scene is compelling.
+In 2011 the Court of Appeal upheld his conviction, concluding that the conviction was correct and saying: "The scientific support for the assertion that the appellant was the source of the fibres found at the crime scene is compelling.
 We have no reason to doubt the safety of the jury's verdict and the appeal is dismissed."
-Even after this appeal was rejected the Bristol Innocence Project continued to wrongly promote his claims of innocence, complaining that the Court of Appeal had not taken his claims of innocence "seriously" and saying that they didn't seek "the truth of whether alleged victims of wrongful convictions are innocent or not".
+Even after this appeal was rejected the Bristol Innocence Project continued to promote his claims of innocence, complaining that the Court of Appeal had not taken his claims of innocence "seriously" and saying that they didn't seek "the truth of whether alleged victims of wrongful convictions are innocent or not".
 However, by this time Hall had already confessed to the crime to his wife Stephanie, revealing details including his motive for the crime.
-Despite this, Stephanie Hall continued to protest his 'innocence' to national prisoners' newspaper Inside Time.
+Despite this, Stephanie Hall continued to protest his innocence to national prisoners' newspaper Inside Time.